Remembering Lincoln Spotlight: Private Collections

 Dr. Gage then turned his thoughts to the assassination, describing the emotional whiplash felt by many Americans at the end of one of the most momentous weeks in our country’s history.
 The previous Sunday, the main Confederate Army under General Robert E. Lee had surrendered at Appomattox Court House, a signal that the end of the Civil War was at hand.
 Then on Friday night came Lincoln’s assassination.
 Dr. Gage expressed how the exuberance of the prior week turned into shock and grief:

 Dr. Gage also speculated, as did many newspapers on April 15, that Secretary of State William Henry Seward had died from the wounds Lewis Powell inflicted upon him.
 You can view the diary page at a large size by clicking on the image below.
-Also, it’s available on HistoryPin and Pinterest, and it will be on the main Remembering Lincoln website when it is launched in March.
+Also, it’s available on the main Remembering Lincoln website.
 Thanks to Hollis Bowe, our former Major Gifts Coordinator and Vance’s former student, for making the connection!

 Meanwhile, just after the New Year, Paul and Brenda Pascal brought a diary that Paul’s father Leo acquired likely in the 1940s or 1950s.
 The Pascals own an extensive collection of Lincoln and Civil War artifacts, images and documents.
 This particular diary belonged to a German-born artist named Johannes Oertel, living at the time in Westerly, Rhode Island.
 Oertel wrote an eloquent, five-page entry expressing his feelings about the assassination on April 19, 1865, four days after Lincoln’s death.
 Here’s an excerpt that shows where he squarely placed the blame: